eclab/flow/README.md

 Flow has an [extensive manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf) which discusses additive synthesis, Flow's modular approach, how to run it, how to integrate it with controllers and DAWs, and how to build new modules.

+## To Do

+Interested in helping out on Flow?
+Our [To Do list](TODO.md) lists current open issues and bugs.

 ## Install and Run Flow

 Flow is cross-platform and will run on a variety of platforms (Windows, Linux) but we are personally developing on and for